ghga-de/ghga-datasteward-kit/load_config.md

 ## Properties

-- **`event_store_path`** *(string)*: Path of the directory on the file system where all events are stored.
+- **`event_store_path`** *(string, format: path)*: Path of the directory on the file system where all events are stored.
 Each topic is a sub-directory.
 Each event is stored as a JSON file within the sub-directory for the topic.
 The file name corresponds to the event key.
 The event type is stored together with the payload in the event file.

 - **`artifact_topic_prefix`** *(string)*: The prefix used for topics containing artifacts.
 The topic name is expected to be '{prefix}.{artifact_type}'.
 The prefix must not contain dots.